mohanadkoko/nd131-openvino-fundamentals-project-starter/WRITEUP.md

     - ```python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config -- reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json```
   - The model was insufficient for the app because it fsiled to detect the people in the frame
   - I didnt try to improve it as it didnt give the needed output at the first to enhance it

+  According to udaicty Reviewer he give me this : tips:You can add person-detection-retail-0013 - FP16 and FP32 to test the final accurate result. after testing the given recommanded model the result is like magic, perfect and smooth detection and good performance in term of calculations and desired output.
   --------------------------------------